billchurch/webssh2_client/README.md

 - When set to `true`, the client will attempt to connect immediately using the provided SSH configuration, bypassing the login form.
 - For `autoConnect` to work, you must provide at least the `host` in the SSH configuration.
-- Username and password are optional for `autoConnect`.
-If not provided, the server may use other methods (like basic auth or session data) to authenticate the connection.
+- `autoConnect` requires a username and password.
+If these are not provided, the server may use other methods (like basic auth or session data) to authenticate the connection.
-- If the host is missing when `autoConnect` is `true`, the login form will be shown instead.
+- If the host is missing when `autoConnect` is `true,` the login form will be shown instead.

 Example usage: